LukasNord/git-hub-30-day-challenge/README.md

 1.)
 20 minutes reading through RabbitMQ documentation.
 RabbitMQ is a messaging system used to solve for a variety of problems and create some cool features for apps. https://www.cloudamqp.com/blog/2015-05-18-part1-rabbitmq-for-beginners-what-is-rabbitmq.html

+2.)
+Worker Threads in Node.js kind of blew my mind.  https://medium.com/@Trott/using-worker-threads-in-node-js-part-2-a9405c72a6f0
+ If heavy compute jobs can be solved reliably with this then Node is going to be a powerhouse for all types of servers.